jamesdfurtado/speech-isolation/README.md

 This project is finished but still being greatly improved.

-Many files are currently not included, as a lightweight UI is being worked on for users to easily use the program.
+Several files are not yet included because a UI is in development for users to interact with the model.

 Stay in tune!